|Tax & legal|

 - Get guidance about U.S. law and taxes from Orrick and PwC.

-- Access tools and resources from Amazon Web Services (as well as $15,000 in AWS promotional credits for beta users).
+- Access tools and resources from Amazon Web Services (as well as $15,000 in AWS promotional credits for users during the preview).

 Learn more about how it works.

 We expect Atlas to be most beneficial for entrepreneurs who have a global customer base, plan to raise money from global investors, or who plan to build an operational presence in the U.S.